Collecting Vintage Clothing

 - Experience is the best teacher.

 - Buy quality.

 All well and good, but what do these clichés mean in practice?
 Like most clichés, they contain an element of truth.
 "Go with the flow" presumably means to buy what's hot.
-This is generally a poor idea, because what is hot today is unlikely to be hot tomorrow.
-The successful collector should be most interested in next year and the year after that, but should not concern herself with next week or next month.
+This is generally a poor idea, because what is hot today is unlikely to be so tomorrow.
+The successful collector should be most interested in next year and the year after that but should not concern herself with next week or next month.

 "Focus on a specific area" is a byproduct of serious collecting as a practical art form.
 As the collector becomes more knowledgeable, she focuses on her developing area of expertise.

 This pretty, basic dress with its abundant lace and trained skirt has the romantic appeal of the Edwardian period.